apache/flink-docker/README.md

 For **publishing to DockerHub: apache/flink** , you need to perform the following steps:

-1. Make sure that you are authenticated with your Docker ID, and that your Docker ID has access to `apache/flink`.
-If not, request access by INFRA (see [also](https://issues.apache.org/jira/browse/INFRA-21276): `docker login -u <username>`.
+1. Make sure that you are authenticated with your Docker ID, and that your Docker ID has access to `apache/flink`: `docker login -u <username>`
+   1. If you do not have access, you should seek help via the mailing list.
+      We have a limited number of seats which are full, see [INFRA-23623](https://issues.apache.org/jira/browse/INFRA-23623) for more information.
+See also [INFRA-21276](https://issues.apache.org/jira/browse/INFRA-21276).
 2. Generate and upload the new images: `./publish-to-dockerhub.sh`.
 (Do not execute on the arm platform machine, such as Apple Silicon)

 For **publishing as an official image**, a new manifest should be generated and a pull request opened